raun1/MICCAI2018---Complementary_Segmentation_Network-Raw-Code/README.md

 output for the non-brain mask; RO: reconstruction output for the input image.
 These three outputs produced by the Sigmoid function are the final predictions; while all other Sigmoids produce intermediate outputs, except for the green one that is the concatenation of the summation from each intermediate layers.
 Best viewed in color.

+*ROI and CO branches -
+We take the downsampling branch of a U-Net as it is, however we split the upsampling branch into two halves, one to obtain the Region of Interest and the other for Complementary aka non region of interest.
+Losses here are negative dice for ROI and positive dice for Non-ROI region.*

+*Reconstruction Branch -
+Next we merge these two ROI and non ROI outputs using "Summation" operation and then pass it into another U-Net, This U-Net is the reconstruction branch.
+The input is the summed image from previous step and the output is the "original" image that we start with.
+The loss of reconstruction branch is MSE.*

 ```
 The code in this repository provides only the stand alone code for this architecture.
 You may implement it as is, or convert it into modular structure
 if you so wish.
 The dataset of OASIS can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.